 - Season and sausage with salt and pepper.
 Cook the pork until browned and cooked through.
 Turn off the heat and set aside.

-- Then add the juice of 1 lemon, sage and 1/4 C of grated parmesan (reserve 1/4 for garnish) and stir until cheese is melted and totally combined.
-Boil for another 2-3 minutes stirring constantly until the sauce thickens up to a nice creamy consistency.
+- Add the juice of 1 lemon, sage and 1/4 C of grated parmesan (reserve 1/4 for garnish) and stir until cheese is melted and ingredients are combined.
+Boil for another 2 minutes stirring constantly until the sauce thickens up to a nice creamy consistency.

 - Add the sausage mixture and pasta to the sauce and mix well to combine.
 Roughly chop the fresh parsley and add to the pasta.
 Mix well.